What is famine? Definition, facts and how to help

 As you follow a hunger crisis in the news, it can seem like it takes a long time for an actual famine to be declared.
 There’s a reason for that.
 Famine is the worst-case scenario, and it means that there is already loss of life.
 Reaching Phase 5, or famine, means all the following are true:

-• At least 2 people (or 4 children) out of every 10,000 are dying every day.
+• At least two people (or four children) out of every 10,000 are dying every day.

 A World Vision staff in South Sudan measures the width of a baby's arm.